3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 ![Screenshot-4](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/12c51c73-b0ea-4bc2-b5f0-f6b0c8c06266)

-Now, I attack RDP brute force with hydra and crowbar.
-(I'm doing all this in my virtual network)
+Now, I attack RDP brute force with hydra and crowbar. *(I'm doing all this in my virtual network)*

 **Note: Don't forget the install crowbar with this [github link](https://github.com/galkan/crowbar) ,but if you want to use hydra you can find that on the repository.**

-So first step is finding the RDP port for target machine.(Default 3389)
+So first step is finding the IP and RDP port for target machine.*(Default 3389)*

 ![nmap](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/929d3e72-3093-4a13-9021-450a51d00e0a)